Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 | **Prose**   | Long passages of reading — articles, guidance, help content, documentation          |
 | **Chart**   | The text in and around a chart — titles, axis labels, ticks and annotations         |

-The sets share several role names deliberately.
-Body means sixteen pixels regular in both Product and Prose, but its line height differs between them: a reading column wants generous leading and a dense interface does not.
+The sets share several role names.
+Body means sixteen pixels regular in both Product and Prose, but its line height differs between them: a reading column needs generous leading and a dense interface does not.
 Naming them the same thing, and letting the set decide the treatment, is what allows a component to be written once and read correctly in either context.

 The sets can be combined and will work together, but this should be done with consideration.
 Reading content placed on an application surface — a help article inside a dashboard, for instance — is better given the Prose set for that whole region than assembled from a mixture of the two.